pippinbarr/cart253-2020/course-information/outline.md

 There will be two graded projects during the course.
 Each will be used as an opportunity for students to practice and develop their programming skills with room to express their own ideas.

 ### Office hours
-The instructor will be available for further hours during the week explicit to support students with programming topics, activities, exercises, and projects.
+The instructor will be live on Discord for further hours during the week on Discord explicitly to support students with programming topics, activities, exercises, and projects.

 ## Expected skills

 Students are _not_ expected to have any programming experience.
 However, students are expected to have the desire and willingness to learn and push themselves to learn programming, and to engage deeply with thinking about creating interactive digital media through code.

+## Moodle

+[Moodle](https://moodle.concordia.ca/) will be used to host lecture videos as well as to submit assignments and to receive grades for them.

 ## GitHub

-GitHub will replace Moodle for some course content.
+[GitHub](https://www.github.com) will replace Moodle for some course content.
 You are on GitHub now!
 The course GitHub repository will contain example code, lecture notes, course information, and more.
 Students will be able to post questions and issues with GitHub's issue tracker as needed.

 Students will create their own repository on GitHub to save, track, and present their coursework.
 (Actual submission will be via Moodle, for privacy.)

+## Discord

+[Discord](https://discord.com/) will be used as our common space for this course.
+It will include general channels for everyone to hang out and chat, as well as specialized channels for tutorial groups and office hours.

 ## Evaluation